-My diet consists predominantly of, and organic where possible: poultry, fish, grass-fed red meat, eggs, leafy greens & cruciferous veges (lots of ‘em!), nuts, berries, coconut oil/flour/flakes/cream, butter, olive oil, fish oil, Himalayan salt, stevia if I need a sweetener, herbal teas, lots of herbs & spices especially cinnamon and turmeric!
+My diet consists predominantly of, and organic where possible: grass-fed red meat, poultry, fish, eggs, leafy greens & cruciferous veges (lots of ’em!), quinoa, nuts, berries, coconut oil/cream/yoghurt, butter, olive oil, fish oil, Himalayan salt, stevia or rice malt syrup if I need a sweetener, herbal teas, apple cider vinegar, fermented veggies, lots of herbs & spices especially cinnamon and turmeric!

-I occasionally have for variety: sweet potato, pumpkin, quinoa, sprouted essene rye bread (I tolerate this grain well due to the long sprouting process making it more easily digested and naturally very low in gluten), organic full-fat dairy (raw milk, cow & sheeps milk yoghurt, cheese), red wine, coffee, raw chocolate (Loving Earth is the bomb & their new love heart superfood choccies are sweetened with coconut nectar instead of agave – finally!!).
+I occasionally have for variety: sweet potato, pumpkin, sprouted essene rye bread (I tolerate this grain well due to the long sprouting process making it more easily digested and naturally very low in gluten), organic full-fat dairy (cow/sheep/goat milk yoghurt & cheese), red wine, coffee, raw chocolate.

-I avoid as much as possible: processed foods, refined sugar, wheat, trans fats & industrial seed oils, refined salt, soy.
+I avoid as much as possible: processed foods, refined sugar, wheat & gluten, trans fats & industrial seed oils, refined salt, soy.

 What If I Have Food Intolerances

-Then the strict Paleo diet will probably work well for you if you’re intolerant to the main offenders – dairy & gluten.
-With dairy, I would encourage you to source from your local organic store or farmers market, some raw milk.
-I’ve read numerous times that people with dairy intolerances do fine on raw milk…I’ll expand on this in another post.
+Then the strict Paleo diet will probably work well for you if you’re intolerant to the main offenders – dairy, wheat & gluten.
+With dairy, I would encourage you to have predominantly organic and keep it fairly limited.
+I’ve read that people with dairy intolerances do fine on raw milk, however some believe too much bacteria is present.